songguo6/book/s6-guy-bydsource1.md

 SE5:It is highly possible that you saw this image when you were in communication with the Origin during your first reawakened excursions into your higher consciousness,for at that point you had not established any limits to work within.

+5号源实体：

 ME:How could you know that?This is the first time we have communicated,isn't it?

+我：

 SE5:Yes,it is,but don't forget that I have all your knowledge,experience,and evolution in hand.As with the other Source Entities you have been in communication with,I was given a full history of your existence by your Source Entity before I embarked on this dialogue.We need this to help us understand what you can understand and how to communicate with you.Don't forget that it's hard for us to talk to you because of your limited vocabulary.
 You are privileged to see such an image.

+5号源实体：

 ME:So I see.

+我：

 Thinking back,this image had given me cause for considerable concern.It was one that was potentially able to completely destroy the foundation of what little understanding I had of the Origin and the sequence of events surrounding its awakening and creation of the twelve Source Entities.It had me thinking along the lines that if there were more entities of the same quality as the Origin,there was something above the Origin that was big enough to contain them and be its own entity.What it didn't explain though was how the Origin could duplicate itself to a point where I could see an image of the duplicates from a distance.SE5 helped me with this conundrum.

 SE5:The Origin exists within and without itself on all levels.It IS,always has been,and always will be the ALL.As such,to enable it to duplicate itself it created an environment within which it could be the dominant entity and then duplicated itself a dozen times, creating twelve equal entities.

+5号源实体：

 ME:Hold on.This seems a bit too much like the creation of the Source Entities.

+我：

 SE5:Of course.The Origin only changed the process of the strategy it was working on,not the direction it was going.The difference was that the Origin duplicated itself twelve times, not divided half of itself into twelve.This is a big difference in evolutionary thought for the Origin.The first work relied on each of those that were duplicated thinking that IT was ALL there was,instead of being one of twelve with THE Origin,of course,being the only one that knew of the others.

+5号源实体：

 ME:So why did the Origin change to its current strategy?

+我：

 SE5:Because the others either ran riot or extinguished themselves as a result of not accepting that they were the only one.It drove them quite mad.

+5号源实体：

 ME:But if THE Origin itself did not go mad or extinguish itself,why did the others?

+我：

 SE5:It had something to do with being the true first Origin,something to do with its properties.You will have to discuss this with the Origin yourself.

+5号源实体：

 ME:I intend to.I saw this as one of the chapters in a book I was planning,which I expect to title“The Origin Speaks.."

+我：

 Wait a bit though,how could an Origin extinguish itself?I thought energy cannot be lost;it only changes form,so to speak.

 SE5:It can't.What it does is dissolve its individuality,which means it gets re-absorbed into the Original Origin by default.

+5号源实体：

 ME:Let me get this straight.If an Origin that was created by the Origin could not dissolve itselfor remove itself from individual existence,how does it get re-absorbed into the Original Origin?

+我：

 SE5:Because it is part of the natural make up of the Origin.I will explain further.The Origin IS the final frontier.It IS ALL THERE IS.There is NO-THING ELSE.So when the energy that is given sentience decides that it can no longer exist or no longer has the desire to exist for whatever reason,the association given to the energy of individuality and sentience is removed.The energy returns to Original Origin energy and essence.Let me give it to you in a simple format,albeit in a frequency-based example.If you reduce the frequency of the molecules of water to the point where the molecular movement is almost at a standstill (from your perspective),you also reduce its core temperature,creating ice.The ice will assume the form of the vessel that the water was being contained within and maintain it when it is decanted from it.If you consider that in the example given,the form the ice has assumed when its frequency is reduced is equal to the association of individuality and sentience to Origin energy.That association is only maintained whilst the frequency of the molecules is kept at the level necessary for water to become ice.Thus,you will understand that as the removal of the method used to reduce the frequency of the water to form ice results in the ice becoming water,a higher frequency energy.So does the removal of the association of Origin energy to give individuality and sentience make the energy return to that that it really is-Origin energy and essence.

+5号源实体：

 ME:Are you suggesting that the duplicated Origins are of a lower frequency to the Origin as a result of the Origin giving it individuality and sentience?

+我：

 SE5:It is not a matter of a different level of frequency;it's more a matter of a different level of "being"or "existence"of that energy.

+5号源实体：

 Now that the Origin has its own recognition of self,it cannot remove that level of sentience or individuality from itself.It cannot destroy itself or remove the association of its own sentience from itself,for IT IS ALL THERE IS.However,when the association is removed, energy created from the Original Origin energy,whether duplicated or divided,will always return to what it was originally,Origin.Therefore,should the Origin remove the association to the Origin energy that it used to create the Source Entities,it would also return to the Origin as pure Origin energy essence.

 ME:This puts a whole new light on things for me.This means that everything we know could end in an instant should the Origin decide to change its strategy for experience and evolution.It could remove the association to individuality and sentience it has given to the energy used to create you and the other eleven Source Entities.I find that a bit scary!

+我：

 SE5:The thing you need to know is that this is not about to happen soon or even ever, according to my understanding.

+5号源实体：

 ME:Isn't thatjust wishful thinking?

+我：

 SE5:Not in the slightest.You see,the Source Entity strategy is so successful in terms of the experience and evolutionary opportunities that have been created and experienced that to stop it would be a backward step.There is simply too much momentum gained to warrant such a decision by the Origin.I will give you a classic example of why the Origin will never change its current strategy.

+5号源实体：

 YOU are not alone.

 ME:What!?

+我：

 SE5:You are not alone.There are others like you experiencing existence at the lowest of frequencies that are able to penetrate the thin but almost impenetrable veil of the physical into the higher energetic realms.Some of you are even contacting the Origin directly as you are.This is a monumental experience for that part of you that is projected into the lower physical energies,your creator (your Source Entity),and the Origin.Never before has this happened.And what's more,it is happening in an area of your Source Entity that has been allowed to fall down the frequencies as far it could possibility go.And it is gathering pace.

+5号源实体：

 Imagine the lowest of the low being in direct contact with the highest of the high.The lowest recognizing what it is communicating with and making interesting,intelligent,and constructive dialogue in the process while recognizing limitation but not being limited by its limitation.In the Origin's mind this is an unbelievable success.This is a level of continuity of expansion of awareness of self and the surrounding environment that is happening at all levels of entity.What's more,it appears to be both sustainable,and, expanding.Why would it destroy that,especially when there is more to come,much more from ALL of the Source Entities?The triangulation effect you have previously discussed with your own Source Entity not only applies to entities that are involved in existence in the physical frequencies associated with the entity you call Earth,it also applies across Source Entities as well.

 ME:Are you suggesting that we are in the throes of an evolutionary expansion of awareness that is,shall I say,unprecedented and unforeseen?Even by the Origin?

+我：

 SE5:Correct.

+5号源实体：

 ME:I am both shocked and surprised that the Origin could not foresee this happening.How could that be?With knowledge like this,Ifeel like I have come to the end of the book right here and now.

+我：

 SE5:You are not even at the start yet,believe me.

+5号源实体：

 ME:So what happens when this level of expansion in pan-Source consciousness finalizes?Will the Origin start again?

+我：

 SE5:Who knows?It has no plans.

+5号源实体：

 I then gained an image of the Origin.It was full of the Source Entities and other smaller entities of similar stature.The only way I can describe this is that the Origin was smiling a benevolent smile.It was pleased with itself,its creations,and the creations that its creations had made.It was in company with like-minded individual entities of varying sizes and evolutionary status,all stemming from the original entities that were created by the Source Entities.Some had collated together to create a bigger entity of collective individuality Others had maintained their individuality.All were of single status.All had graduated from the need to be contained within the environments that their respective Source Entities had created for them.All were in direct communication with each other,the Source Entities,and the Origin itself.The Origin had created a community,a family,and it was well pleased.

 ME:What was that all about?Where did that image come from?

+我：

 SE5:That is the echo of what could be should the spark of conscious communication with the Source Entities and the Origin by those entities at its lowest levels of frequency continue.
 Remember that in your own communications with the Origin and your Source you were party to the fact that when the Origin was singular,it also lost contact with that part of itself that it projected into the lower frequencies.

+5号源实体：

 ME:I do remember that.

+我：

 SE5:Well,this is an image of the Origin and all that has been created in its name that does not have the problem with losing contact with those parts of itself that reside in the lower frequencies,for they no longer exist.

+5号源实体：

 ### Concurrent and Simultaneous Existence

 ME:That's fantastic.This tells me that at some time in the "future,"the Origin and its creations will have evolved to the point where there are no lower frequencies where physical vehicles are needed to allow meaningful experience in different environments.

+我：

 SE5:Correct.Not only that,but as I alluded to earlier,no one entity will be tied to the Source Entity that created it.They will all be free of the ties of their original environment.They will be equals with the Source Entities and the Origin,all within the Origin.In fact,in this particular event the Origin shifts its consciousness to be without itself rather than within as it currently is.

+5号源实体：

 ME:Hold on.You just said "in this particular event."That suggests to me that this is not a firm future-that it might not happen.

+我：

 SE5:You humans are besotted with the use of time-based association for understanding the potential for concurrent and simultaneous existence.Everything that has,will,or could happen is happening right now.

+5号源实体：

 ME:Yes,I appreciate that,but it gives me the opinion that existence is still linear to a certain extent.

+我：

 SE5:Only when you allow it to be.To a certain extent,it is true that the Origin and,indeed, ourselves,the Source Entities,became aware of self in a linear fashion.That is because that part of existence IS linear.But know this:once an entity is aware of its self and its environment,that level of existence diminishes.It ceases to be.

+5号源实体：

+5号源实体：

 ME:Why?

+我：

 SE5:Simply because the entity,in the process of realizing its self and its environment, realizes that everything that it does is mirrored in some way.When the entity in a now awakened state desires to know more about its environment and observes the events it created at a closer level of scrutiny,it notices that at every juncture where a major decision was made,the event is mirrored by a multiple equal to the number of options that could have been taken.The direction of those decisions all being played out to the next juncture where they can either stop or continue.The ability of an event to continue in a certain direction is based upon the energy behind the entity's desire to make that decision its real direction.For example,if an entity has a decision to make that has five different evolutionary opportunities and if two out of those five were desirable but only one was chosen,then the other three will carry on to the next juncture and stop whilst the other two will continue as if each of them had been the chosen direction.

+5号源实体：

 ME:So there aren't an infinite number of future possibilities?

+我：

 SE5:There are but the vast majority of them "run out of steam,"as you say.Remember, energy needs to have thought-based intention to support it;otherwise,it has no role to play.Energy that has intention with it at all times is perpetuated to fruition and/or beyond.
 The myriad opportunities that are out there are the ones where there is enough intentional energy to support their continuation.As a result,the numbers of concurrent events that are occurring are self-governing.Let me elaborate a bit;every entity is surrounded by every possible move that it could make and what happens as a result of those moves.As the entity gains clarity of vision on what it wants to achieve and how it wants to achieve it,those events that correlate strongest with that vision stay with the entity.The others lose their association with the entity at the juncture where the correlation is weakest.The association is then broken but the event is recorded by the recording mechanism set up by the Source Entity for the environment that the entity exists within.

+5号源实体：

 ME:You speak as if you know that this is the functionality of concurrent existence in my Source Entities'environments.

+我：

 SE5:This is a common concept that exists across all Source Entities and their environments, and,before you ask,yes,it applies to Source Entities as well,irrespective of their creativity.
 In fact,it is also one that applies to the Origin.This is something that it discovered whilst in a state of its own singularity.

+5号源实体：

 ME:!?

+我：

 SE5:Yes,as you just pictured in your mind,this was understood by the Origin in the period before it created the Source Entities but after it duplicated itself.

+5号源实体：

 ME:That's interesting.I thought that the Origin was omnipotent and had no limitations.

+我：

 SE5:It doesn't.It is just a process that occurs as a result of an intention's longevity relative to its correlation with the underlying intention of an entity.Remove the intention to "be" from anything,and it will eventually flounder and return to the source of its creation.This is particularly true of discarded events.It is not true of discarded or ignored entities,for they continue to exist.

+5号源实体：

 ME:Can you tell me the difference between a concurrent event where a duplicate of the event has entities that surely must be created and an entity that is created for the purpose of existence and evolution?They must be the same,for aren't they both energy?

+我：

 SE5:An entity that is purposefully created for the task of experience and evolution is individualized and,therefore,autonomous to a certain extent,that extent being the prerogative of the creating entity.It will continue to exist even if ignored by the creating entity.
 The mirrored entity that is created as a result of a strong intention to choose a certain event but that resulted in an equally strong intention to choose another event in its stead does not have individuality.It is an echo,a strong one though,that has the ability to continue in all of the possible directions it could go in should that direction have been chosen in preference to the one that was chosen.Should the original entity choose to go back to the event where the separation took place,however,and change direction to the discarded but nevertheless correlating direction,then that entity and direction gains individuality.The previous direction,now discarded,becomes the echo.It will retain its strong correlation with the original entity though until such time that the original entity changes back or correlation is no longer strong,at which point it will stop at the juncture where full separation is achieved.

+5号源实体：

 ME:Whilst you were describing that concept,I had an image of an almost wraith-like entity moving forward and being followed by other smaller transparent entities with some dropping out of sight while others are moving level with the entity.Once or twice I saw the one that moved up merge with the main entity,and it went in a different direction.It then twisted back and moved in a different direction.The smaller entity that merged now was made separate and dropped back a bit but still keeping pace with the original entity.

+我：

 ![Figure 10: The Wraith Entity](img/s6-034.png)

 SE5:That is a good visualization.The movement of the entity is its movement through its own evolution,the others being the possible directions it could go should it make certain decisions.The opportunity to turn back and take a direction previously discarded was also seen illustrating the recognition of a wrong direction being taken.This will be a good concept to explain to your readers for it clears up the subject of concurrent/simultaneous existence nicely.

+5号源实体：

 ME:Don't worry.I will.

+我：

 ### In Closing

 ME:I do have to say that I am surprised to receive the information that the Origin is on its second experiment,we are part of the success of that second experiment,and the success could result in those entities being created by the Source Entities evolving beyond the need for association with their creators and being considered equals with them in the Origin's eyes.

+我：

 SE5:Why should you be surprised to gain confirmation on what you have witnessed and know is true?

+5号源实体：

 ME:I don't know.I just am.

+我：

 SE5:Let me tell you this while we are still communicating.The whole point of "your" existence in the earth sphere is to bring to the attention of mankind the fact that they exist within an energetic environment and have as long as they like to experience and evolve.
 The method for you to do this is to offer an alternative view to those authors that have gone before you.This means that you have been given the privilege of working directly with your Source,the remaining Sources,and the Origin in order to expand mankind's knowledge base into those areas that are of a quantifiable nature,namely the physics of the energetic and how to exist within it in an efficient way-one that does not allow an entity to get stuck within the frequencies where they are working.Better still,you are providing mankind information on the other Source Entities,such as me.Very soon mankind will be in a position to create machines that will prove spiritual texts,but it needs to have a framework to reference their findings.That reference is the texts created by spiritual authors who have experienced first-hand though meditation what scientists are just starting to detect on their machines.

+5号源实体：

 My communication with you is to enable mankind to see that Source Entities are entities just like you,except we are created by the Origin directly.We are both bigger in energetic content and have unfathomable ability from your perspective.The environments and energetic inhabitants that populate those environments are a Source Entity's way of accelerating its evolution (evolution by devolution).Each has its own strategy on how it wants to achieve this task.